 As far as pancakes go, there’s a special place in breakfast heaven for the fluffy, hearty, thick kind.
 I decided I needed another fluffy pancake recipe in my life, so I thought I’d take the banana version and get ’em all fallified.
 (As in, seasonally appropriate for autumn.
 I like to make up words.
 It’s a curse.)

-I already have a tried-and-true pumpkin pancake recipe, but I thought I’d try them this way.
-For this recipe, it’s all about the fluffy!
+For this recipe for pumpkin pancakes, it’s all about the fluffy!
 I took the original recipe and swapped the banana for pumpkin, added a hefty dose of warming pumpkin spices, and increased the sugar – just a bit – to keep them from going over to savoryville.
 More made-up words.
 Sorry.

-These pancakes cook up surprisingly tall, but they’re not crazy or anything.
+These pumpkin spice pancakes cook up surprisingly tall, but they’re not crazy or anything.
 They’re just right – perfectly fluffy for fall.

 Fluffy Pumpkin Pancakes

-- 2 cups buttermilk (or 2 tablespoons vinegar + enough whole milk or 2% milk to equal 2 cups)
+- 2 cups buttermilk (or 2 tablespoons vinegar + enough whole milk, 2% milk, or unsweetened almond milk to equal 2 cups)

 - 1 cup pumpkin puree (here’s a handy dandy tutorial on making your own)

-- 3 tablespoons unsalted butter, melted and cooled slightly + more for cooking, if desired
+- 3 tablespoons unsalted butter (melted and cooled slightly + more for cooking, if desired (can sub vegan butter or coconut oil))

 - 2 teaspoons pure vanilla extract